seankross/bookdown-start/06-FAQ.Rmd

 https://data.ecoforecast.org/forecasts/ticks/ticks-2019-03-04-tickGlobalNull_RandomWalk.csv.gz

-## The metadata is confusing.
+## I am having trouble generating the metadata.
 Can you point me to more information, tutorials, or examples?

 Pending